POETSII/graph_schema/docs/json-external-protocol.md

     - `message : { "type"?:"msg", "src":endpoint, "data"?:JSON }` : A message event...

-    - `halt : { "type"?:"halt", "code":int, "message"?:str }` : Event received when execution has been halted.
+    - `halt : { "type":"halt", "code":int, "message"?:str }` : Event received when execution has been halted.

 ### `bind` : Bind a connection to a set of devices